lizNe/house-app-console/README.md

  ## Features
 - Using CRUD to create, read, update and delete notes that are stored in the program
-- A skeleton menu has been added and a more advance menu will be added at a later date
-- A utility package containg a Scanner class is user to read user input rather than import java Scanner
+- A utility package containing a Scanner class is used to read user input rather than import java Scanner
 - Throw and catches are used to catch an error and return a message without allowing the program to completely crash
 - A Kotlin-Logger is added to the program to allow for logger information to be log onto the screen.
 - JUnit testing of all features in v2.0.
 - Persistence such as XML and JSON have been added to load and save files
-- Search Notes by Title functionality added
-- Sub-Menu added for the option - list all notes that can list all notes, - all archived notes and - list all active notes.
-- Using LAMBDAS to refactor code for more effective programming
+- KDoc and Dokka for documenting Kotlin code
+- Jacoco Code coverage
+- Ktlint for coding style and code analysis
+- Jar/Jar with Dependencies